spiritual growth – i used to be preoccupied with it

 for food in the fridge + what’s set before us

 there are some, right here in this city,

 God, thank you for our daily bread +

 (Photo by Hannah Busing on Unsplash)

 I was a mess in college.

-Two years before I was diagnosed with bipolar disorder, I had found myself at an expensive liberal arts university in Long Island, New York, with somewhat of a trajectory for life, and a moral compass, and many good qualities and strengths.
+Two years before I was diagnosed with bipolar disorder, I was enrolled at a university in New York with somewhat of a life trajectory, a moral compass, and many good qualities.